SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 ## Note: Restrictions on Data Sharing

-We used a 15 mins. campus trace dataset to perform many of the evaluations in our paper (Figure 6, and Figures 9 through 14).
+We used a 15 mins. campus trace dataset to perform many of the evaluations in our paper (`Figure 6`, and `Figures 9&mdash;14`).
 The access to our campus traces is restricted by the Institutional Review Board (IRB) and the Institutional Review Panel for the use of Administrative Data in Research (PADR).
 Unfortunately, this means that we are not allowed to share these traces with anyone who is not an approved signatory on the IRB and PADR applications related to this study.
 This also means that we are not allowed to store these network traces anywhere except our institutional servers.